elvinasv/rtk-would-you-rather-app/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## Demo

+Master branch should be deployed on https://ev-would-you-rather.netlify.app (powered by Netlify).

 ## Data

 There are two types of objects stored in our database: